 - Adding to the funny is how their reactions change.
 The first one, they're both caught off guard and treat each other as enemies — Rey opening fire, Kylo trying to use the force on her.
 The second time, it's tense and dramatic.
 By the third, both of them just seem tired and annoyed with the whole thing.
 When Rey starts to access the bond, she grumbles, "I'd rather not do this right now".
 Kylo, who is of course aware of his state of undress, dryly remarks, "Yeah, me too."

 - Most scenes revolving around the porgs, pesky birds native to Ahch-to.

 - Chewbacca has caught and killed a few porgs to eat, roasting them like chickens on a campfire, only for a small audience of living porgs to bother him with their horrified looks.
 He scares some off, and turns away...
 Only to find another one.
+Eventually, he slumps his shoulders in defeat, now apparently too guilt-ridden to enjoy his dinner.
 And if you watch closely, you can see Luke sneaking on board the ship while Chewie is distracted.